 Lunatic asylums were already the most frightening buildings in America, and this one was the architectural version of a vampire bat overlooking the city.

 Two weeks after construction began, ground broke for the Columbus Imbecil Asylum across the street (Rt 40).
-This, the largest imbecile asylum ever was issued every remaining inch of land that overlooked Columbus that had not been reserved for the lunatics.
+This, the largest imbecile asylum ever was issued every inch of that ridge overlooking Columbus that had not already been reserved for the lunatics.

 Climbing up Sullivant's Hill was like passing between the gates of hell.
-These two frightening structures and their security forces would keep about ten square miles behind them secluded for another fifty years, until aircraft began leaving trains in their dust.
+These two frightening structures and their security forces would keep about ten square miles behind them secluded for another fifty years when aircraft started leaving trains in their dust.

-Days before construction began, Hayes helped Mayor Meeker annex this ridge.
+Also, Hayes helped Mayor Meeker annex this ridge several days before construction began.
 Meeker instantly renamed Sullivant's Hill to the second most generic name Lemont Freeman could imagine, "The Hilltop."
-His first was just "The Hill."
+His first suggestion was "The Hill."